rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 The wording for both `transform_view` and `zip_transform_view` expresses the input function object of type `F` as stored in an exposition-only _`movable-box<F>`_ member. `f2` has a capture that gives it a `=delete`d copy assignment operator.
-Nevertheless, `f2` is still trivially copyable, because each of its default copy and move operations is either trivial or deleted, and its destructor is nontrivial and deleted.
+Nevertheless, `f2` is still trivially copyable, because each of its default copy and move operations is either trivial or deleted, and its destructor is trivial and not deleted.

 The problem is _`movable-box`_.
 As [range.move.wrap]{- .sref} 1.3 explains, since `copyable<decltype(f2)>` is not modeled, _`movable-box`_`<decltype(f2)>` provides a nontrivial, not deleted copy assignment operator.
 This makes